How and Why the PSAT “Counts”

 Now, in the era of Score Choice (yes, even in the so-called “test optional” era) and insanely competitive admissions, it’s commonplace for students to take each college entrance exam several times, as the New Yorker cartoon above suggests.
 And when do we ask our kids to accomplish this cruel and unusual punishment?
 During their most challenging academic year of their lives to date, when final grades count more than any other year’s towards admissions.
 What is wrong with us?

 Good question, glad you asked.
-I advise most juniors to take a minimum of TWO tests in the fall (some of whom will have taken a late summer or early fall SAT and/or ACT: the PSAT in October and the ACT in December.
+I advise most juniors to take a minimum of TWO tests in the fall (some of whom will have taken a late summer or early fall SAT and/or ACT: the PSAT in October (and perhaps the SAT in Nov to kill two birds with the same preparation stone) and ACT in December.
 Why?
 Because when you return from winter vacation you will have in hand actual scores from the CollegeBoard (namely, the PSAT, if not an SAT), which is a good predictor of how well you’ll do on the SAT, and from the ACT.
 That will position you to make a productive game plan for the spring and summer, when you can take four more (if need be) of one or the other or both, depending on results from the fall.
 This way, students 1) can focus on getting off to a good start to their junior years in the area most important to admissions officers— their grades—and 2) still have plenty of opportunity to retest before the earliest applications are due in the fall of senior year.

 And given that’s good advice (trust me, this is all I do all day, it’s damn good advice :-)), you should have your kids prep for the PSAT.
 Old school wisdom was to use the PSAT as a “practice” test to indicate strengths and weaknesses.
 That was great advice in the twentieth century.
 That was also many moons ago.
 There are NOWADAYS many reasons to prepare for the PSAT, and I won’t bother you with all of them here and now.
-I’ve written at length about them before, and while the dates and format have changed since 2014, the rationale behind studying hard for them remains: The PSAT: Why It Matters and Why You Should Prep For It.
+I’ve written at length about them before, and while the dates and format have changed, the rationale behind studying hard for them remains.

 We’re here to help 🙂